SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Tradeoffs
 - Islands provide an option for dynamic content, but...
   - By design that will be limited to small sections of the page
-- And coordinating the the interactions between multiple islands
+- And coordinating the interactions between multiple islands
   - Becomes a logistical and performance challenge
 - And finally build times can grow significantly as...
   - The number of pages increases